MailoudaW/Juicy-Brick-Breaker/README.md

 ## Implementation

 I included a ball, confetty effect as well as a texture for the brick.
+I also edited the fonts as well as the theme colors.

 ## References